ExxonMobil shelves Canada LNG export project

-LONDON (Reuters) - U.S. oil major ExxonMobil (XOM.N) has withdrawn its WCC liquefied natural gas (LNG) export project in Canada from an environmental assessment, it said on Thursday, effectively signaling that the project has been shelved.
+LONDON, Dec 20 (Reuters) - U.S. oil major ExxonMobil has withdrawn its WCC liquefied natural gas (LNG) export project in Canada from an environmental assessment, it said on Thursday, effectively signalling that the project has been shelved.

 The so-called WCC LNG export project in Canada’s British Columbia was expected to produce around 15 million tonnes per year of LNG, with plans for further expansion up to 30 million tonnes per year.